M13X/Desktop-Config/README.md

 ## Extras

-> [!INFO]
+> [!NOTE]
 > In this repository a GitHub Action is present `ansible-lint.yml` that will trigger when a pull request towards an important branch is created.
 > This will lint `playbook.yml`